Israeli government websites under mass hacking attack

 A ministry spokesman said while the attacks have come from around the world, most have been from Israel and the Palestinian territories.

 "The ministry's computer division will continue to block the millions of cyber attacks," Steinitz said.
-"We are enjoying the fruits of our investment in recent years in developing computerised defence systems."
+"We are enjoying the fruits of our investment in recent years in developing computerized defence systems."

 Steinitz has instructed his ministry to operate in emergency mode to counter attempts to undermine government sites.